-- A. A continuous variable is one that falls along a continuum and is not limited to a certain number of values (e.g., distance or time). - B. A discrete variable is one that falls into separate categories with no intermediate values possible (e.g., male/female, alive/dead, French/Dutch, flying/walking).
+- A. A continuous variable is one that falls along a continuum and is not limited to a certain number of values (e.g., distance or time). - are infinitely divisible into whatever units a researcher may choose. - B. A discrete variable is one that falls into separate categories with no intermediate values possible (e.g., male/female, alive/dead, French/Dutch, flying/walking).

-- A distinction can be drawn between naturally and artificially discrete variables (e.g., the male/female dichotomy of sex is natural, while the young/old dichotomy of age is artificial) - It is generally not a good idea to create artificially discrete variables because it decreases the variance of the variable (i.e., range restriction).
+- Discrete variables are also categorical in form. - Categorical and categorical-ordered variables - A distinction can be drawn between naturally and artificially discrete variables (e.g., the male/female dichotomy of sex is natural, while the young/old dichotomy of age is artificial) - It is generally not a good idea to create artificially discrete variables because it decreases the variance of the variable (i.e., range restriction).
 Furthermore, the conceptual basis for the distinction and differences between the various categorical levels can be very tenuous at best (e.g., 39 is young; but 40 is old [ADEA]; 90% is an A; but 89% and 80% are both Bs [typical course grading scheme]).